AspectOfJerry/tensorflow-transfer-learning/README.md

     - [Youtube Tutorial 3/4](https://youtu.be/8ktcGQ-XreQ?list=PLAs-3cqyNbIjqaTLHNSu2g4kpaw6TGCud)
     - [Tensorflow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md)

-To train on a NVIDIA GPU, you will need to install CUDA and cuDNN.
+To train on an NVIDIA GPU, you will need to install CUDA and cuDNN.
 I won't cover this in this guide (maybe later).
 You can also use Google Colab to train your model (I won't cover this either).

 ### Clone Tensorflow Models repository